ralsina/faaso/DESIGN.md

 Intentionally: No HA yet, no multiple instances of functions, no up/downscaling, no multiple versions routed by header.

+Specifically: no downscaling to zero.
+It makes everything MUCH more complicated.

 # Function structure

 Example using crystal, but it could be anything.
 Any function has